crutcher-ai/sglang/.devcontainer/README.md

     9090/9400/9100/16686/4317/4318) are immediately reachable from the host.
   - Truncates the env pointer before launch so stale run IDs cannot leak through.
-  - Rewrites the manifest to add host-relative paths, cache metadata, and telemetry-surface status before printing readiness.
+  - Prints absolute host and container manifest paths when ready.
   - If the manifest contains warnings, they are printed before the “ready” line.
   - Exits non-zero if Docker reports the container stopped or failed; the tail of the container log (last 50 lines) is written to stderr for debugging.